finos/common-domain-model/documentation/source/contribution.rst

 Several versions of the CDM will be made available concurrently, with a dual objective.

 * The latest *development* version (i.e. with a pre-release tag) fosters continued, rapid change development and involves model contributions made by the industry community.
 Changes that break backward compatibility are allowed.
-This development version is available in read-only and read-write access on the CDM's modelling platforms.
+This development version is available in read-only and read-write access on the CDM's :ref:`modelling-platforms`.
 * The latest *production* version (i.e. without any pre-release tag) offers a stable, well-supported production environment for consumers of the model.
 Safe in exceptional circumstances, no new disruptive feature shall be introduced, mostly bug fixes.
 Any change will follow a strict governance process as it must be backward-compatible.
-This production version is available in read-only access through the CDM's modelling platforms.
+This production version is available in read-only access through the CDM's :ref:`modelling-platforms`.
 * Earlier production versions, when still supported, are also available in read-only access for industry members who are still implementing older versions of the model.
 Over time, those earlier production versions enter *long-term support* in which supportability will be degraded, until they eventually become unsupported.

 **Example**